 Nursing Education Assistance Loan Program (NEALP)

-- Must be repaid if student does not serve as a full-time nurse in Ohio for five years
+- The loan must be repaid if student does not serve as a full-time nurse in Ohio for five years.

-- Ohio students enrolled in at least 6 credit hours and accepted into an approved Ohio pre-licensure nurse education program
+- Ohio students must be enrolled at least part-time (six credits) and accepted into an approved Ohio pre-licensure nurse education program.

-- Up to $1,500, based on estimated family contribution (EFC) on the FAFSA, and enrollment status
+- The loan may be up to $1,500, based on estimated family contribution (EFC) on the FAFSA and enrollment status.

-- For additional information regarding NEALP and how to apply, please visit the Ohio Department of Higher Education Regents website
+- Find additional information on NEALP on the Ohio Department of Higher Education Regents website.

 Charles E. Schell Loan

-- Must be an enrolled student for credit or in a workforce program at Cuyahoga Community College
+- Must be an enrolled student for credit or in a workforce program at Tri-C

 - Must be a citizen of and born in the United States

-- Must maintain a 2.0 cumulative grade point average at Cuyahoga Community College
+- Must maintain a 2.0 cumulative GPA at Tri-C

 - Schell Loan application